Trump has ended Temporary Protected Status for hundreds of thousands of immigrants. Here's what you need to know

 Bills have been introduced in Congress that would protect TPS holders.
 In June 2019, the House of Representatives passed the Dream and Promise Act, a bill that would offer a pathway to citizenship for people with TPS, DED, or Deferred Enforced Departure (DED), or Deferred Action for Childhood Arrivals (DACA).
 The Senate is now considering similar legislation.

-- Contact your senators today.
+You can help.
+Contact Congress today.
 Ask them to pass humane immigration policies like the Dream and Promise Act that would create a roadmap to citizenship for TPS holders and all immigrants.